Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 Became an ambassador for the American Red Cross, attended and presented at five health-related conferences over two years

 Another good place to put your skills is, well, in the skills section of your resume.
 These sections are optional and additive, but they tend to feature key skills in a straightforward and clear manner.
-There is little doubt that you are a leader if you include leadership in the skills section of your nursing resume.
+Include leadership skills in this section of your nursing resume to show employers your potential for taking on additional responsibilities.

 For example: